NOKOMATLWA/CMPG323-Overview-32681879/README.md

 # CMPG323-Overview-32681879
+## A repository that covers the project 1 which is to mainly plan for the upcoming tasks
 ## Address on creation of repository for project
 As far as it stands,i have decided that i will be creating new repository for each project that i will be working on this semester and they will be managed separately.
 - Project2